researchstudio-sat/general/usecase_won.md

 In WoN, you can post and find anything.
 The only thing you'll know about postings or messages a priori is that they are RDF datasets.
 They will have a few standard triples, but these don't normally interest users.
 Consequently, it is not feasible to prepare a UI library for authoring every conceivable WoN posting.
 Rather, we'd like a discovery system that finds the right UI component on the fly.
 For that to be possible, the components need to be adaptive in terms of visual style, language, context (whatever that is exactly - it is a thing).

-Moreover, the components must not pose a security risk in any way, e.g. component lookup shouldn't send sensible data like the user's location, passwords, etc. Also we should look into ways to support managing permissions for components to prevent access to and sending of sensitive data without the user's permission.
+Moreover, the components must not pose a security risk in any way, e.g. component lookup shouldn't send sensible data like the user's location, passwords, etc. Also, we should look into ways to support managing permissions for components to prevent access to and sending of sensitive data without the user's permission.

 ### 2. Generic RDF authoring capabilities